MicrosoftDocs/quantum-docs/articles/user-guide/how-to-work-with-qsharp-projects.md

 ### [Using a Q# program](#tab/tabid-qsharp)

 When a \*.qs file is opened in VS Code, the Q# compiler searches upward in the folder structure for a *qsharp.json* manifest file.
-If it finds a manifest file, the compiler then searches downward through all the subfolders of the **src** directory for *.qs files and caches any operations or functions, and makes those available to all the *.qs files, per the manifest file's exclusion rules.
+If it finds a manifest file, the compiler then searches downward through all the subfolders of the **src** directory for *.qs files and caches any operations or functions, and makes those oerations and functions available to all the *.qs files, per the manifest file's exclusion rules.

 For example, given this folder structure: